My Curious Reading: In and Out of Conservatism

 They look at our labour and laughter as a tired man looks at flies.

 West opposes housing towers, rightly points out the difficulty in sending emergency help to upper floor residents, sympathizes with locals priced out of home ownership by incomers who leave their vacation investments standing empty.
 He points out that more of England’s historic buildings have been lost to improvement schemes of the sixties, than to the bombs of WWII.
-He dislikes big oil, Rio Tinto, shopping centers, nuclear missiles, and the silliness of special names.
-West says of the Dickens House (now Museum) “…at least is isn’t called the Dickens Heritage Center—” (page 127).
+He dislikes big oil, Rio Tinto, shopping centers, nuclear missiles, and the silliness of euphemistic new names for things—as when West says of the Dickens House (now Museum) “…at least it isn’t called the Dickens Heritage Center—” (page 127).

 To condemn societal explanations for crime, is again to suppose everyone’s experience of society is the same; that punishment, of some stripe, matters as a preventative to those who have never known reward.